data-engineering-helpers/metadata/README.md

 # Overview
 [This project](https://github.com/data-engineering-helpers/metadata)
-intends to collect, analyze and synthetize referential material about metadata, in order to facilitate the implementaing of metadatalakes.
+intends to collect, analyze and synthetize referential material about metadata, in order to facilitate the implementing of metadatalakes.
 That is, this project is a first contribution to a Modern Metadatalake Stack (MMS), much like the initiatives around the rise of the Modern Data Stack (MDS).